shnoh171/shnoh171.github.io/_posts/2018-11-16-short-introduction-to-deep-learning-revised.md

 categories:
   - Deep Learning
 ---
-This post is writtent to share the basic knowledge that students and researchers need to know.
-Most of the figures used in this post were taken from Stanford's CS231n course[^CS231n16_YouTube].
+This post is written to share the basic knowledge that students and researchers need to know.
+Most of the figures used in the post were taken from Stanford's CS231n course[^CS231n16_YouTube].
 I recommand you take this class if you want to continue studying the deep learning.

 ### What is Deep Learning?